ncfrey/ncfrey.github.io/_pages/cv.md

   * Applied multiscale modeling techniques including density functional theory, molecular dynamics, and finite element analysis to computational design of two-dimensional quantum materials and transition-metal oxide battery materials.
   * Developed framework using positive and unlabeled machine learning and high-throughput first-principles calculations to predict synthesizability of novel bulk and two-dimensional materials.

+* AtomicAI, Philadelphia, PA
+Co-founder, 2020 - Present
+  * Building data science solutions for bio- and nano-tech companies.
+  * Providing data analytics and AI strategy consulting.

-* Lawrence Berkeley National Laboratory, Berkeley, CA Affiliate Scientist, 2019 - 2020
+* Lawrence Berkeley National Laboratory, Berkeley, CA
+Affiliate Scientist, 2019 - 2020
   * Contributed to the Materials Project by building an automated graph-based and machine learning workflow for predicting properties of magnetic and topological materials as a visitor in the Persson group.